yeti/manticore-django/README.md

 Manticore-django comes with a `fabric` deployment script.
 The script is based on Mezzanine's deployment script with additional features.
 These features allow the script to deploy an *application* and *database* server using different `settings.py`.

+Setup for:

+* Production server setup
+** Single application/cron/database server
+** Multiple independent application servers
+** Multiple independent cron servers (cron servers are identical to application servers with cron processes enabled) ** Master and slave Postgres server with Streaming Replication
+* Development server setup
+** Vagrant local setup

 Out of the box features:

-* Multiple independent application servers
-* Multiple independent cron servers (cron servers are identical to application servers with cron processes enabled)
-* Master and slave Postgres server with Streaming Replication
 * RabbitMQ asynchronous background task queue
+* Celery support
-* SSH key installation
+* Copy your SSH public key to the server
+* Copy your repository's private key to the server
+* Copy database public/private keys on every database server

 ### Requirements